-Excused absences can only be granted by the Department Chair or the Clinical Coordinator and may, at the discretion of the Department Chair, require proper documentation (e.g., a physician's letter).
+Excused absences are granted at the discretion of the Department Chair and may require proper documentation (e.g., physician's letter).
+The Clinical Coordinator may grant excused absences during the Practicum component of the program provided the student submits appropriate documentation.